williamjingjiefeng/AutoConverter/README.md

 	Stringify() ==>	defined in IFinalFieldDefinition<out TTargetField> as void Stringify(Func<TTargetField, string> final);

-	Why we have to return ISourceFieldDefinition<TTargetEntity, TSourceField> instead of ISourceFieldDefinition<TSourceField> from "From()" is because type parameter 	         TTargetEntity is needed in To() method as follows (Note TTargetEntity is from EntityMappingDefinition's type argument):
+	Why we have to return ISourceFieldDefinition<TTargetEntity, TSourceField> instead of ISourceFieldDefinition<TSourceField> from "From()" is because type parameter TTargetEntity is needed in To() method as above (Note TTargetEntity is one of EntityMappingDefinition's generic type argument).

-        public interface ITargetFieldDefinition<TTargetEntity, TTargetField>
-        {
-        	/// <summary>
-        	/// Map to the target field.
-Note: implicit conversions in [targetField] to {TTargetField} are not allowed and will throw errors at runtime.
-You should add
-		/// explicit casts if need be.
-        	/// </summary>
-        	IFinalFieldDefinition<TTargetField> To(Expression<Func<TTargetEntity, TTargetField>> targetField);
-    	}

 3. SourceFieldDefinition vs TransformedSourceFieldDefinition